Yuan devaluation exposes European exporters

 But he saw large infrastructure, power transmission and coal power generation and makers of low-end mining equipment, such as crushers and grinders, as sectors where China was competitive.

-State-sponsored Huawei is already neck and neck with Sweden’s Ericsson in telecoms equipment and analyst Sylvain Fabre at Gartner said the devaluation could further strengthen its hand and that of peer ZTE.
+State-sponsored Huawei is already neck and neck with Sweden’s Ericsson (ERICb.ST) in telecoms equipment and analyst Sylvain Fabre at Gartner said the devaluation could further strengthen its hand and that of peer ZTE (000063.SZ).

 But he noted Huawei had long ago abandoned the cut-throat pricing strategy it used to conquer world markets and that in any case international tenders were made in dollars.